 It Has Antioxidant Effects

-Tea drinkers have fewer instances of cardio problems, and ginger has a similar effect.
-A review from 2022 gave ginger to a number of participants and recorded a notable decrease in fasting blood sugar levels, as well as other lipid markers.
+Tea drinkers experience fewer cardiovascular problems, and ginger may provide similar effects.
+In a 2022 review, researchers gave ginger to participants and recorded a notable decrease in fasting blood sugar and other lipid markers.

 It Can Reduce Menstrual Pain